The right details make a jean look professional. But some details make a jean look too casual to be professional.

-For today’s modern workplace, we think jeans should have less casual-wear references, and be more versatile.
-Pro Original has a midnight Navy color and a sophisticated surface texture, making it good for any profession.
+For today’s workplace, we think jeans should have less casual-wear references, and be more versatile.
+Pro Original has a midnight Navy color, making it appropriate for any profession.

 2. Low-contrast Stitching